 I was in a similar position a few years ago.
 We decided to get rid of the compost bin completely, because of limited space and the decision to grow flowers in that particular spot instead.
 However, we had a 'tree bumble bee' nest (Bombus hypnorum) in the compost heap, so we waited.

-Regarding the nest in your own compost bin, at some point, the colony will die naturally on its own after males and new queens have emerged.
+Regarding the nest in your own compost bin, at some point, the colony will die naturally on its own after males and new queen bumble bees have emerged.
 For a little while, you'll notice more activity around the nest, followed by notably less, and then no activity.
 At that point, you can safely move the compost heap.
 In case a new queen has chosen the compost bin for a snooze, you could be a little cautious and wear gloves and long sleeves although a sting would be an accident.

 I can't say exactly what the timescale will be, as it depends on the current stage of the colony life cycle, but in any event, it should all be over by early autumn, and probably much sooner.
 I should perhaps mention that if they are Bombus hypnorum, at some point you'll see a 'drone cloud' near the entrance of the nest.
 These are males waiting for the young queens to emerge.
 The drone cloud may look threatening but the males cannot sting - they are simply interested in the new queens.
 If one flies close to you, it may be investigating, but males cannot sting at all.
 If you see a drone cloud, the colony will soon be over.
 You'll only see the drone cloud if its this particular species (Bombus hypnorum).